 Measuring cups and spoons

 1 cup low-fat milk

-1 red, orange, or green bell pepper, diced or 2 jalapeño or serrano peppers, deseeded
+1 (red, orange, or green) bell pepper, diced OR 2 (jalapeño or serrano) peppers, seeds removed

 1 large egg

 1 cup all-purpose flour

 1/3 cup sugar

 - Before you begin, wash your hands, surfaces, produce, and utensils.